UTNuclearRobotics/sterling_patern_costmaps/README.md

 # Run the Docker Container

 ## Build
 Source the alias to run Docker commands.
 Build the Docker image.
 (Make sure you copy your private SSH key and place it as `id_rsa` in the top level of this repository.
 It will be temporarily copied into the container to clone private repositories.)
+You can source `bash_utils` in each new terminal or add to your `.bashrc`.
 ```
 source bash_utils
 sterling_build